lraisys/lraisys.github.io/wiki.md

 - **Omelettes**
 - **Breakfast burritos**

-## Global Breakfast Trends
-Different countries have unique breakfast traditions.
-For example:

-- In **Japan**, breakfast might include miso soup, rice, and fish.
-- In **Mexico**, dishes like chilaquiles or tamales are common for breakfast.
-- In **Scotland**, porridge (oatmeal) is a traditional morning food.

 ### Breakfast Beverages
 Beverages also play a crucial role in breakfast meals.
 Some popular drinks include: